cosinekitty/astronomy/source/csharp/README.md

 coordinates.
 It takes into account the rotation of the Earth at the given time, along with the given latitude, longitude, and elevation of the observer.

-The caller may pass a value in `equdate` to select either `EQUATOR_J2000` for using J2000 coordinates, or `EQUATOR_OF_DATE` for using coordinates relative to the Earth's equator at the specified time.
+The caller may pass a value in `equdate` to select either `EquatorEpoch.J2000` for using J2000 coordinates, or `EquatorEpoch.OfDate` for using coordinates relative to the Earth's equator at the specified time.

 The returned position vector has components expressed in astronomical units (AU).